 If a client wishes to question or query an invoice or part thereof, it must be done within 10 working days of receiving the invoice, in writing or email, or the invoice will be considered to be accepted by the client.

-Where Verulam agree to invoice for a final payment when the created or modified website or mobile app is ready to ‘go-live’ and the client has ‘signed-off’ all work, the act of making the website or mobile app ‘live’ on the internet implies acceptance of the work conducted by Verulam and acts as ‘sign-off’.
+Where Verulam agrees to invoice for a final payment when the created or modified website is ready to ‘go-live’ and the client has ‘signed-off’ all work, the act of making the website ‘live’ on the internet implies acceptance of the work conducted by Verulam and acts as ‘sign-off’.
 All outstanding monies owing will become immediately payable and will be invoiced for immediately.

 We reserve the right to claim statutory interest at 8% above the Bank of England reference rate in force on the date the debt becomes overdue and at any subsequent rate where the reference rate changes and the debt remains unpaid in accordance with the Late Payment of Commercial Debts (Interest) Act 1998 as amended and supplemented by the Late Payment of Commercial Debts Regulations 2002.
 Verulam reserve the right to charge for costs and expenses incurred in recovering late payments and to charge interest at the rate then in force pursuant to the Late Payment of Commercial Debts (Interest) Act 1998 as at the due date.
 A copy of “The Act” is available from www.opsi.gov.uk/acts/acts1998/19980020.htm.
 We will also claim compensation under the late payment legislation – £40 up to £999 debt, £70 for £1000 to £9999.99 and £100 for £10,000 and above.